david-schaller/AsymmeTree/README.md

 [![pypi version](https://img.shields.io/badge/pypi-v0.0.1-blue.svg)](https://pypi.org/project/asymmetree/0.0.1/)

 AsymmeTree is Python3 library for the simulation and analysis of phylogenetic scenarios.
-It includes a simulator for species and gene tree scenarios with asymmetric evolution rates and tools for the inference and analysis of best matches (resp. best hits) and orthology.
+It includes a simulator for species and gene tree scenarios with asymmetric evolution rates, tools for the inference and analysis of best matches (resp. best hits) and orthology, as well as an algorithm to compute supertrees.

 ## Installation